 - criteria1, criteria2: The conditions or criteria that Excel will use to determine which items to count.
 You provide one criteria for each range.
 Each criterion can be a value, a cell reference, a text string, or a logical expression.

-Follow the steps below to understand how to use COUNNTIFS greater than formula in Excel –
+See the steps below on how to use COUNNTIFS greater than formula in Excel:

 STEP 1: Enter the COUNTIFS formula.